crossdjinn/angular-sdk/README.md

     - Make sure Open Reg Email Service Id is blank, so that new users can register without email confirmation.
     - Save changes.

     - Make sure you have a SQL database service named 'db'.
 Most DreamFactory instances have a default 'db' service for SQLite.
 You can add one by going to the Services tab in the admin console and creating a new SQLite service.
 Make sure you set the name to 'db'.

-- Import the package file for the app.
-    - From the Apps tab in the admin console, click Import and click 'Address Book for AngularJS' in the list of sample apps.
-The Address Book package contains the application description, source code, schemas, and sample data.
+    - From the Apps tab in the admin console, click Import
     - Leave storage service and folder blank.
 It will use the default local file service named 'files'.
     - Click the Import button.
 If successful, your app will appear on the Apps tab.
 You may have to refresh the page to see your new app in the list.

     - Edit your app API key and instance URL
     - Use the file manager to edit app.js and set APP_API_KEY to the key for your new app.
 The API key is shown on the app details in the Apps tab of the admin console.
 Set INSTANCE_URL to empty.

     - Make your app files public.
     - Figure out where your app files are stored.
 If you used the default storage settings to import the app, it'll be the default local file service named 'files'.
     - Go to the Files tab in the admin console.
 Find your file service.
 Double click and find the folder for your app, e.g., 'AddressBookForAngularJS'.
     - Go to the Services tab in the admin console and click the 'files' service.
 Click the Config tab and add the app folder name 'AddressBookForAngularJS' as a public path.
 Now select the relevant container from the Container drop down.
 If you used the default storage settings to import the app then select "local" from the drop down list.
 Save your changes.

-#Running the Address Book app

-You can launch the app from the Apps tab in the admin console.
+#INFO

-When the app starts up you can register a new user, or log in as an existing user.
-Currently the app does not support registering and logging in admin users.
+    - Currently the app does not support registering and logging in admin users.

-#Example API calls

-The DreamFactory Address Book for AngularJS uses $resource and $http to make API calls.
+    - AngularJS uses $resource and $http to make API calls.
 The code has been organized in a modular fashion.
 Hence every module is composed of its own JS, html and css file.
 Every module has a resource factory defined to interact with DreamFactory API.

  The general form of a DreamFactory REST API call is: